-Dry mouth happens when your mouth produces little to no saliva.
-What little saliva you have might be thick and stringy.
-But dry mouth is more than just feeling thirsty.
+Dry mouth, also known as xerostomia, happens when your mouth produces little to no saliva.
+What little saliva you have might be thick and stringy, and can leave you feeling dehydrated and thirsty.
+However, a dry mouth is more than just feeling thirsty.
 Saliva helps you taste what you eat and drink, and it helps you digest your food.
 It flushes food particles away from your teeth and neutralizes acids to help prevent tooth decay.
-Dry mouth is also called xerostomia.

 Dry Mouth Includes Dry Skin